tidyverse/tidy-dev-day/practice-pr/README.md

 ## Option 2: Add a quote to `quotes.qmd`

-Goal: Practice making a PR by adding text to a Quarto file and updating source and output.
+Goal: Practice making a PR by updating multiple files.

 Steps: